Westace10/ml_image_classifier/README.md

 ## Overview

-This project is a flower image classification system that uses a neural network to classify different species of flowers.
+As AI algorithms become more integrated into everyday applications, this project demonstrates the development of an AI application for image classification.
+The application uses a deep learning model to classify different species of flowers and can serve as a component in a wide range of applications, such as a smartphone app that identifies flowers through the camera.

 ## Table of Contents